Bengal tiger: Reproduction and lifecycle

 The tiger in India has no definite mating and birth seasons.
 Most young are born in December and April.
-Young have also been found in March, May, October and November.
+Young have also been observed in March, May, October and November.
 In the 1960s, certain aspects of tiger behaviour at Kanha National Park indicated that the peak of sexual activity was from November to about February, with some mating probably occurring throughout the year.

 Males reach maturity at 4–5 years of age, and females at 3–4 years.
-A Bengal comes into heat at intervals of about 3–9 weeks, and is receptive for 3–6 days.
+The female comes into estrus at intervals of about 3–9 weeks, and is receptive for 3–6 days.
 After a gestation period of 104–106 days, 1–4 cubs are born in a shelter situated in tall grass, thick bush or in caves.
 Newborn cubs weigh 780 to 1600 g and they have a thick woolly fur that is shed after 3.5–5 months.
 Their eyes and ears are closed.
 Their milk teeth start to erupt at about 2–3 weeks after birth, and are slowly replaced by permanent dentition from 8.5 to 9.5 weeks of age onwards.
 They suckle for 3–6 months, and begin to eat small amounts of solid food at about 2 months of age.
 At this time, they follow their mother on her hunting expeditions and begin to take part in hunting at 5–6 months of age.
-At the age of 2–3 years, they slowly start to separate from the family group and become transient, looking out for an area, where they can establish their own home range.
+At the age of 2–3 years, they slowly start to separate from the family group and become transient, looking out for an area where they can establish their own home range.
 Young males move farther away from their native home range than young females.
 Once the family group has split, the mother comes into heat again.